 Hold on to your hats you may be in for quite a surprise:

-v Dry wine: 1 cup = approximately 4 gr. of carbs (both can be mixed with water, check with a Rav and see our Pesach magazinefor more)
+ü Dry wine: 1 cup = approximately 4 gr. of carbs (both can be mixed with water, check with a Rav and see our Pesach magazine for more)

-v Challah: 1 oz. = 15 gr. of carbs.
+ü Challah: 1 oz. = 15 gr. of carbs.
 This is not a particularly large portion; the average slice of Challah is equal to 3-4 slices of bread.
-(Check out our water & Whole Wheat recipe Enlitened Kosher Cookingpg.
+(Check out our water & Whole Wheat recipe Enlitened Kosher Cooking pg.
 276)

-Try using only half of a board.
 Many people do better with Matzah, since it is always the same measurement and lower on the glycemic index than Challah.
 If you are determined to stick with Challah, you can lower the GI by reducing the sugar and adding Whole Wheat,Rye and/or Spelt flours, or even a combination.
 Challah is hard to resist once you get started.
 Having pre-measured 1oz. rolls ready, will help you stick to your regimen totals.

 Making your own carb free Geffilte Fish is easy.
 I make my own loaves, freeze and cook them up as needed.
 There is no reason to add any fillers or sugar (only a small amount of sugar substitute is needed if you prefer your fish on the sweet side.
 This way a portion will then count only as a lean protein and not count as carbs.
-(Check out our low carb, low fat recipe Enlitened Kosher Cookingpg.
+(Check out our low carb, low fat recipe Enlitened Kosher Cooking pg.
 192)

-v Noodles: 1/2 cup has 15 gr. of carb.
+ü Noodles: 1/2 cup has 15 gr. of carb.
 If you cannot do without, use a scant tablespoon or two and you will find that it is more than enough.
 Try substituting the whole wheat or spelt version.

-v Knaidlach (Matzah Balls): The standard store bought come in at a whopping 10 gr. of carbs (varies by size).
-(See our low carb and low fat versions Enlitened Kosher Cooking pg.49 & 50)
+ü Knaidlach (Matzah Balls): The standard store bought come in at a whopping 10 gr. of carbs (varies by size).
+(See our low carb and low fat versions pg.49 & 50)

-v Farfel (egg barely): 100 gr. cooked (approximately 1/2 cup) = 30 gr. of carbs.
+ü Farfel (egg barely): 100 gr. cooked (approximately 1/2 cup) = 30 gr. of carbs.
 This is considered quite a staple in many families and many people find it hard to give up.
-Try cutting down the portion size and perhaps you will do better with quinoa funny pictures which although has the same amount of carbs is quite low on the glycemic index and packed with protein.
+Try cutting down the portion size and perhaps you will do better with quinoa which although has the same amount of carbs is quite low on the glycemic index and packed with protein.
 There are now a few companies that are making whole wheat couscous with far less carbs and a lot more fiber.

-v Potato Kugel (casserole): 1 slice weighing 100 gr. (approximately 3.5 oz.)
+ü Potato Kugel (casserole): One slice weighing 100 gr. (approximately 3.5 oz.)
 (Carb factor of .15 = 15 gr. of carbs.
 (See more about carb counting in the appendices of Enlitened Kosher Cooking pg.388).
-(You can also try our low fat version Enlitened Kosher Cooking pg.138 or try any of our low carb vegetable Kugels (casseroles), they are great and worth the change)
+(You can also try our low fat version Enlitened Kosher Cooking pg.138 or try any of our low carb vegetable Kugels (casseroles), they are great and worth the change).

-1/2 cup unsweetened = 12- 15 gr. of carbs (See Enlitened Kosher Cookingpg.
+1/2 cup unsweetened (Or using artificial sweeteners) = 12- 15 gr. of carbs (See Enlitened Kosher Cooking pg.
 374 or try some diet jello or pudding with a dollop of pareve (non-dairy) or regular unsweetened (flavor it in various ways on your own) whip cream, or any of our delicious desserts and snacks.
 For an array check out Enlitened Kosher Cooking)